youtype/boto3_stubs_docs/mypy_boto3_fms/client.md

 ### list_tags_for_resource

-Retrieves the list of tags for the specified AWS resource.
+Retrieves the list of tags for the specified Amazon Web Services resource.

 Type annotations for `boto3.client("fms").list_tags_for_resource` method.